 The Government of Italy has contributed EUR 6.8 million to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) in support of the Agency’s core programmes and services, including education, healthcare, and relief and social services.

-“I would like to express my sincere appreciation and gratitude to the people and government of Italy for this generous contribution which comes at a time of great need,” said Marc Lassouaoui, UNRWA Chief of Donor Relations.
+“We are extremely grateful to the people and Government of Italy for this generous contribution which comes at a time when UNRWA operates amidst dire financial conditions exacerbated by the COVID-19 pandemics and the recent dramatic hostilities in the occupied Palestinian territories,” said Marc Lassouaoui, Acting Director of Partnerships of UNRWA.
 “This timely contribution will help UNRWA continue delivering core services to Palestine refugees throughout the region, including education, health care and relief and social services.”